saferpay/sndbx/texts/recurring.md

 This transaction basically captures the credit card details and sets a flag, to mark it as an initial transaction that can be used as a reference for recurring transactions (referenced transactions)

 It is important to consider the following issues:

-* You should perform the initial transaction with your normal eCommerce TerminalID.
+> * You should perform the initial transaction with your normal eCommerce TerminalID.
 It is more secure if the cardholder goes through all security measures like, entering the CVC and performing the 3D Secure authentication process.
 These security measures are not applicable with the recurring transaction as the cardholder is not present.
 Thus, recurring payments do not offer liability shift.

-* If you want to validate the cardholder without actually charging his bank account, you can trigger a “dummy” authorization with a small amount value (e.g. 1 Euro; Amount value “100”).
+> * If you want to validate the cardholder without actually charging his bank account, you can trigger a “dummy” authorization with a small amount value (e.g. 1 Euro; Amount value “100”).
 If the transaction is not captured the customer will not be charged and therefore the cardholder will not notice this authorization.
 Please note that some banks do not support authorization of amounts smaller than 1 Euro (1 Dollar; 1 CHF etc.)

-In order to define a transaction as initial, as the base transaction which will be used as reference for future recurrent transactions, you need to set a special flag, either with PaymentPage Initialize (https://saferpay.github.io/jsonapi/index.html#Payment_v1_PaymentPage_Initialize) or Transaction Initialize(https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_Initialize) called “Initial”.
+In order to define a transaction as initial, as the base transaction which will be used as reference for future recurrent transactions, you need to set a special flag, either with

-This process must be carried out for every initial transaction, that might have a follow up.
+[PaymentPage Initialize](https://saferpay.github.io/jsonapi/index.html#Payment_v1_PaymentPage_Initialize "PaymentPage Initialize) or [Transaction Initialize](https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_Initialize "Transaction Initialize"

 By defining the Container